 During my maternity leave, I’ve had the joy of spending every day with my 2 daughters.
 I really do love my ‘job’ as a mother.
-But, this isn’t my only job.
+But, this is not my only job.
 I’m also employed as a communications manager at Companies House.

 My first day back at work was exciting, but also a little scary.
 Not only was I returning to work, after over a year on maternity leave, but I was also starting a new career.